Pijanes/Portfolio/README.md

 Classification:

-Here you can find some ML with a Dataset from Titanic Passengers, including Logistic Regression/Decision Tree/Random Forest, realized with Scikit-Learn (also Hyper Parameter Optimiziation and Evaluation with confusion matrix/cross-validation/AUC/ROC).
+Here you can find some ML with a Dataset from Titanic Passengers, including Logistic Regression/Decision Tree/Random Forest/SVM(SVC), realized with Scikit-Learn (also Hyper Parameter Optimiziation and Evaluation with confusion matrix/cross-validation/AUC/ROC).

 As a result you can check out the graph of a Decisison Tree Classifier, that shows the probalitities of surviving/non-surviving